 The Spyderco Bushcraft G-10 was designed specifically for, well… Bushcraft!
 It’s a fully-tanged 4″ blade with no hand guard that will have you slicing, chopping, whittling and game processing effortlessly.

 The O-1 Tool Steel is easy to maintain and holds a sharp edge, perfect for any slicing and dicing you’ll be doing in the woods.
 The 4″ blade may be a downside for some, and it’s a tad pricey in my opinion.
-That said, if you’re looking for a heavy duty knife for baton splitting and the like this may no be for you.
+That said, if you’re looking for a heavy duty knife for baton splitting this may no be for you.
 Save this for the delicate work.
 Check it out on Amazon below.

 Gerber Bear Grylls Ultimate Pro Review